 Livestreams are done alongside a physical event as it allows you to open a physical event to a global audience who’s interested in your subject matter or area.
 Especially with larger conferences live streaming has become increasingly popular.

 These events include an informal meal, networking and typically a short talk.
 They are are often focused on a particular industry (i.e. Business insurance breakfast, Machine Finance annual dinner…) and aimed at drawing a very senior audience consisting of decision makers (Managing Director, Head of x…).

 Which is the best event format?

-However if your focused on hard ROI/sales, the best format is typically a mix thought leadership including a networking session, it’s a relaxed environment, and through a strong value proposition and pinpoint marketing you can get the right audience to attend.
+However if your focused on hard ROI/sales, the best format is typically a mix of thought leadership including a networking session, it’s a relaxed environment but with a strong value proposition and the opportunity for your business to market to a very specific audience.

 Deciding on event marketing channels

 Once you’ve decided on a format for your event it’s time to review what the best marketing channels are for you to reach potential attendees and generate noise surrounding the event.

 The marketing channels generally used to market events can be both offline and online, including display advertising, PPC, e-mail marketing, social media marketing, leafleting, face to face networking and outdoor advertising (such as billboards or posters).
 Events can also be offline or online, this includes networking events, conferences, product demos, webinars, live streams and many more formats.